What’s that for, PocketWizard?

 - Understanding HyperSync and High Speed Sync – technology demystified.

 HyperSync is an amazing technology, but it performs only as well as the gear you use it with.
 Studio flash sync at 1/8000 is only achievable with some combinations of camera and flash: the fastest shutter cameras (or smallest sensors) and longest duration flashes will get the best HyperSync results.
 Most HyperSync users can easily expect to exceed their usual X-sync by a stop or more!
 All the way to 1/8000 may be more than your gear can do, but every extra stop is a useful creative tool.

 HyperSync pushes the boundaries of xenon flash and mechanical shutter technology.
 As you reach the limits of your gear, gradations, clipping, or black banding may appear.
 This is more pronounced in a studio environment when using narrower apertures, but may yield perfectly acceptable results when shooting outdoors in the sun at wide apertures.
 HyperSync is a photographic tool like any other with specific strengths – how it applies to your style of photography is up to you!
 Visit HyperSync Performance with your Camera on the PocketWizard Wiki to view examples of what you can expect from a variety of gear set-ups.

 Try it out and have fun!
 Get outside with your studio flash and play around in the sun.
 Let us know how it goes or load your images into our HyperSync Gallery for others to see or enter our HyperSync Photo of the Month contest.

 Technical Support Manager

-All images, videos, and quotes in this post are used with permission and ©Dave Schmidt, all rights reserved; story is ©PocketWizard.
+All images, video, and quotes in this post are used with permission and ©Mark Wallace and ©Pete Webb, all rights reserved; story is ©PocketWizard.
 Please respect and support photographers’ rights.
 Feel free to link to this blog post, but please do not replicate or repost elsewhere without written permission.